Uninett/Argus/docs/integrations/notifications/writing-notification-plugins.rst

 clean
    This method will do any additional cleaning beyond what is defined by the defined ``Form``.
-Expects a valid form instance and returns the updated valid form instance.
+Expects a valid form instance and optional DestinationConfig instance, and returns the updated valid form instance.
 If you have fields that shouldn't be set by a user, or values that need extra conversion, you can do that in this method.
+Use the passed in instance if you need to fall back to defaults.
+This method should not be used to validate anything and thus should never raise a validation Exception.

 get_label
    Your implementation of ``get_label`` should show a reasonable representation for a destination of that type that makes it easy to identify.
 For SMS that would simply be the phone number.
 By default it shows the label stored in the destination.
-If no label have been set, it uses MEDIA_SETTINGS_KEY to look up the most important piece of information in the settings and uses that directly.
+If no label has been set, it uses MEDIA_SETTINGS_KEY to look up the most important piece of information in the settings and uses that directly.
 The included plugins need not override ``get_label`` for this reason.
 If the label would be very long, for instance if the needed setting